 \section{Performance Evolution}

 Figure \ref{fig:evolution} shows how the performance of the {\tt KDE-to-hists} algorithms have evolved over time.
 The solid blue circles show the performance of any early model described at ACAT-2019~\cite{Fang:2019wsd}.
 The green squares and magenta diamonds show the performances described at Connecting-the-Dots in 2020~\cite{akar2020updated}.
 The efficiency is shown on the horizontal axis and the false positive rate per event is shown on the vertical axis.
+Both quantities are evaluated from a matching procedure done by a heuristic algorithm, based on the PV positions along the beam axis, $z$.
+A predicted PV is matched if the distance, $\Delta z$, between it's position, $z_{\rm pred}$, and the true PV position, $z_{\rm true}$, satisfies $\Delta z = |z_{\rm pred}-z_{\rm true}| \leq 0.5 {\rm mm}$.
+The false positive rate is obtained from ratio of remaining predicted PVs after the matching procedure over the total number of true PVs.
 An asymmetry parameter between the cost of overestimating contributions to the target histograms and underestimating them~\cite{Fang:2019wsd} is varied to produce the families of points observed.
 Those models were trained and tested using the original KDE and toy MC.
-The reported results come from statistically independent validation samples.
-In the fall of 2020 we tested the model of the magenta diamonds using full LHCb MC in which the (original) KDEs were derived from a full VELO tracking algorithm~\cite{Hennequin:2019itm} and we observed that the performance was better than with toy MC (not shown).
-We then trained using a full LHCb MC sample and observed the results plotted as red triangles.
-We ascribe the clear improvement in performance (better efficiency for the same false positive rate, or lower false positive rate for the same efficiency) to a lower ``ghost rate'' in the full VELO tracking relative to the proto-tracking in the toy MC and to better track parameter determinations from using more hits in a more sophisticated fit.
+The reported results, throughout this document, come from statistically independent validation samples.
+The model of the magenta diamonds was tested on full LHCb MC data in which the (original) KDE was derived from a full VELO tracking algorithm~\cite{Hennequin:2019itm}.
+We observed slightly increased performance compared to toy MC (not shown).
+The model was then trained and tested using a full LHCb MC sample yielding significantly better results, shown as the red triangles in Fig.\ref{fig:evolution}.
 An algorithm that replaces the original KDE with two KDEs produces even better results, plotted as cyan-filled circles.
 The difference is most pronounced at efficiencies greater than $ \sim 94\% $.
 The improved performance is primarily associated with correctly finding true lower multiplicity PVs.
-Training the same model as that used to produce the red triangles, but using one of the new KDEs in place of the original KDEs, leads to worse performance.
+Training the same model as that used to produce the red triangles, but using one of the new KDEs in place of the original KDE, leads to worse performance.
 The algorithm using both of the new KDEs learns how to combine their information effectively.
-The plot also shows results for a U-Net model using the same toy MC as used to train the the ``traditional'' {\tt KDE-to-hists} models.
+The plot also shows results for a U-Net model~\cite{ronneberger2015unet} using the same toy MC as used to train the ``traditional'' {\tt KDE-to-hists} models.
 Its performance is better than that of the other models trained and tested on the same data.
 Its architecture is discussed below.